Tim-Brooks/Precipice/README.md

 Specifically a GuardRail has:

 1. Name - used for identification purposes.
-2. Result metrics - counts of the different task execution results.
+2. Result Counts - counts of the different task execution results.
-3. Rejection Metrics- counts of the different task rejection reasons.
+3. Rejection Counts- counts of the different task rejection reasons.
-4. Optional Latency Metrics - latencies for the different task exeuction results.
+4. Optional Result Latency - latencies for the different task exeuction results.
 5. Zero or more back pressure mechanisms informed by these metrics.

 There is also a Precipice interface that has a single method to return a GuardRail.
 This allows the creation of specialized implementations.
 For example, the precipice-threadpool package includes an implementation that isolates the usage of threadpool with a GuardRail.